InfinityAlgo-Academy/LightHouse/readme.md

   --hostname                     The hostname to use for the debugging protocol.                                                [default: localhost]
   --max-wait-for-load            The timeout (in milliseconds) to wait before the page is considered done loading and the run should continue.
                                  WARNING: Very high values can lead to large traces and instability                                 [default: 25000]
+  --enable-error-reporting       Enables error reporting (prompts once by default, setting this flag will force error reporting to that state).

 Output:
   --output       Reporter for the results, supports multiple values                           [choices: "json", "html", "domhtml"] [default: "html"]